The Borrowed Freedom Program

 How to receive scholarship based services

 The first step is to become a client of Epona Farm.
 Once we receive your completed application, physicians releases, and other required documentation (if applicable), you will either be placed on the waiting list, or if an opening is available, an evaluation visit will be scheduled.
 If Epona can offer beneficial services, a placement in our programming will be made.
+At the time you offered a placement in the program, we will discuss options for scholarship services.
+Please note that Scholarships are limited, and there are no guarantees you will be awarded scholarship assistance.
+They are awarded on a first come-first serve basis, and are dependent on income.

 For 2015 we will be funding the following programs: